mitmedialab/prg-raise-playground/README.md

 type Details = {
   name: "Some Blocks",
   description: "A demonstration of some blocks",
-  iconURL: "example.png", // Relative path to image file -- Used for extensions menu, but NOT 'menuIconURI'
+  iconURL: "example.png", // Relative path to image file (which you need to add, likely at the same level as the index.ts file) -- Used for extensions menu, but NOT 'menuIconURI'
-  insetIconURL: "inset.png" // Relative path to image file -- Will automatically be used as the blockIconURI };
+  insetIconURL: "inset.png" // Relative path to image file (which you need to add, likely at the same level as the index.ts file) -- Will automatically be used as the blockIconURI
+};

 class SomeBlocks extends Extension<Details, {